 A: You will be notified by regular mail and/or email.

 Q: When are the conferences?

-A: The conferences will take place on Saturdays in the fall and winter of 2016, as well as the spring of 2017.
+A: The conferences will take place on Saturdays in the fall and winter of 2017, as well as the spring and summer of 2018.

 Q: What is the time commitment of the program?